weka-eg/SuperCleanerC-Releases/README.md

 Super Cleaner C is designed with privacy and security in mind.

 - The application does not need access to your personal documents, photos, passwords, or keystrokes to perform its supported cleaning functions.
+- Browser cleaning strictly ignores cookies, credentials, and browsing history.
+- GPU and game cleaning strictly ignores game save files and game configurations.
 - Internet connectivity is used for supported online services such as activation, configuration, and release/update checks.
 - After successful activation, normal supported operation can be performed offline.
-- Proprietary implementation details related to licensing, configuration, and internal application logic are not publicly disclosed.

-For additional information, please refer to the privacy and security documentation included with the official release when available.
+For additional information, please refer to [SECURITY.md](SECURITY.md) and [PRIVACY.md](PRIVACY.md).

 ---